dvcarrillo/napakalaki/README.md

 *We are currently developing this game...*

+**UPDATED 12/6/2015 - version 0.8-beta ready:**
+We have included the cultist players and fixed some new bugs.
+Now, when you die, there is a chance you become a cultist player, much more powerful.
+There are new monsters and new cultist cards.

 **UPDATED 12/6/2015 - version 0.5-beta ready:**
 The game is now fully in English and all the bugs have been fixed.
 Now includes amount of players selection and help section too.